-The eleventh chapter of the Book of Hebrews informs us that Moses, having renounced the pleasures of Egypt, was looking forward to his reward.
+- Hebrews chapter 11 informs us that Moses, having renounced the pleasures of Egypt, was looking forward to his reward.

-The Apostle Paul was laying aside everything that he might attain to the resurrection that is our from among the dead.
+- The Apostle Paul was laying aside everything that he might attain to the resurrection that is out from among the dead.

-In the light of these obviously scriptural facts, any teacher of the Bible, or pastor, or evangelist, who continues to tell people that once they “accept Christ” they have a free pass to Heaven; can never be lost no matter what they do; and should not attempt to live righteously because these are filthy rags of self-righteousness, will receive his due reward.
+In the light of these obviously scriptural facts, any teacher of the Bible, or pastor, or evangelist, who continues to tell people “Once you ‘accept Christ’ you have a free pass to Heaven; you can never be lost no matter what you do; and you should not attempt to live righteously because these are filthy rags of self-righteousness,” will receive his due reward.

-Ezekiel tells us that if we do not warn the sinner of his ways, and this certainly, according to the Scriptures, applies to the sinning Christian, will be condemned.
-The Christian will die in his or her sins; and the teacher, or pastor, or evangelist who did not warn him or her, will be accountable for the blood of that person.
+Ezekiel tells us that if we do not warn the sinner of his ways, and this certainly, according to the Scriptures, applies to the sinning Christian, then we will be condemned.
+The Christian will die in his or her sins, and the teacher, or pastor, or evangelist who did not warn him or her, will be accountable for the blood of that person.

-I do not know what God is going to have to do to open the eyes and consciences of the ministers of the Gospel in America, but I feel certain He will do something.
+I do not know what God will need to do to open the eyes and consciences of the ministers of the Gospel in America, but I feel certain He will do something.
 God takes no pleasure in the death of the wicked.